Takehiro Tomiyasu: Arsenal

 Takehiro Tomiyasu in 2023 with Arsenal.

-On 31 August 2021, Tomiyasu joined Premier League side Arsenal on a four-year deal, with an option for a fifth.
-The transfer was variously reported as £15.5million, £16 million and £17 million.
+On 31 August 2021, Tomiyasu joined Premier League club Arsenal on a four-year deal, with an option for a fifth.
+The transfer was variously reported as £15.5 million, £16 million and £17 million.
 Upon joining the club, both manager Mikel Arteta and technical director Edu commented about the player, describing him as an "important member of the squad" at Arsenal.
-He became the fourth Japanese player to sign for the club after Junichi Inamoto and Ryo Miyaichi; others such as Takuma Asano never managed to feature in a competitive senior fixture for Arsenal.
+He became the fourth Japanese player to sign for the club after Junichi Inamoto and Ryo Miyaichi; others such as Takuma Asano never featured in a competitive senior fixture for Arsenal.

 On 11 September, he made his first appearance for Arsenal against Norwich City in a 1–0 win.
 After the match, Tomiyasu's debut performance at the club was praised by manager Arteta and local newspaper, Football London.
 He was named the Arsenal's Player of the Month for September 2021, with 51% of the vote.
-Since joining Arsenal, Tomiyasu became the club's first choice right–back position and dispatched a place from fellow right–back, Cédric Soares.
+Since joining Arsenal, Tomiyasu became the club's first choice right–back position over from fellow right–back Cédric Soares.
 He quickly also became a fan favourite among Arsenal supporters.
 Following a 2–0 win against Leicester City on 30 October, manager Arteta praised his impact to the team and his settling to the country.
 During a 4–1 win against Leeds United on 18 December, Tomiyasu suffered a muscle injury and was substituted in the 64th minute.
 After missing one match, he returned from injury, starting a match, in a 2–1 loss against Manchester City on 1 January 2022.
 After the match, Football London, once again, praised Tomiyasu's performance on his return.
 However, his return was short–lived when he suffered two separate injuries that saw him out until April.
 He made his return from injury, coming on as a late substitute, in a 3–1 win against Manchester United on 23 April.
 Following this, Tomiyasu was able to make three starts in the next three matches.
 However during a 2–0 loss against Newcastle United on 16 May, he suffered a hamstring injury and was substituted in the 39th minute.
 At the end of the 2021–22 season, Tomiyasu made 22 appearances in all competitions.